TBS 2026: Key Prehospital Emergency Medicine papers

 The strength of this paper lies in its clinical realism.
 It acknowledges uncertainty rather than attempting to eliminate it, and provides a structured way to think rather than a rigid algorithm.
 As a perspective piece, it cannot validate outcomes prospectively, and local governance and training remain critical.

 That said there is quite a lot of complexity here.
-In thoractomoy decisions most people use a time based decision associated with a penetrating injury to the chest.
+In thoracotomy decisions most people use a time-based indicator associated with a penetrating injury to the chest.
 This additional data may lead to better decisions, but whether those who do this infrequently can hold all the info under extreme time pressure remains to be seen.

 Prehospital central venous access for haemorrhagic shock